KM Cariappa, the first Indian Commander-in-Chief of the Indian Army

-- Being a true gentleman, he was awarded the General Service Medal, Indian Independence Medal, Order of the British Empire, 1939-1945 Star, Burma Star, War Medal 19391945, Indian Service Medal and Legion of Merit also.
+- Being a true gentleman, he was awarded the General Service Medal, Indian Independence Medal, Order of the British Empire, 1939-1945 Star, Burma Star, War Medal 1939-1945, Indian Service Medal and Legion of Merit.

 - After Indian independence, Pakistani tribal lashkars were attacking Kashmir.
-At that time under his leadership, the army cleared the raiders from the Jammu-Naushera Axis.
+During his tenure, the army cleared the raiders from the Jammu-Naushera Axis.

 - Once Pakistani troops captured his son, Flt.
 Lt K. C. Nanda Cariappa, as a prisoner of war during the 1965 war.
 The Pakistani commander offered him the special treatment and release of his son but he refused.
 His words were

 “He is my son no longer… He is the child of this country, a soldier fighting for his motherland like a true patriot.
 My many thanks for your kind gesture, but I request you to release all or release none.
 Give him no special treatment.”